seen-network/seen-network.github.io/faq.md

 #### How does SEEN relate to other staff networks?

 SEEN believes in fairness, [tolerance and pluralism](/posts/2022-11-22-on-tolerance/).
 We welcome engagement and collaboration with other staff networks, recognising there will be areas of agreement and difference.
 SEEN strongly supports the commitment in the [Civil Service 2022-25 Diversity and Inclusion Strategy](https://www.gov.uk/government/publications/civil-service-diversity-and-inclusion-strategy-2022-to-2025/civil-service-diversity-and-inclusion-strategy-2022-to-2025-html) to increase the diversity of voices in our workplaces and to avoid and challenge groupthink.

+#### Are you that ‘gender critical’ network?

+Yes!
+SEEN is proud to represent gender critical staff across the Civil Service!
+We are committed to the belief that:
+- Sex is binary and immutable;
+- Sex matters for both women and men in our everyday lives, including for our rights and needs in the workplace; and
+- Sex must not be conflated with, or replaced by, the concepts of gender or gender identity.

+This position is protected under the Equality Act 2010 and is sometimes described as ‘gender critical’.
+But given how widespread this view is, it can also just be described as not holding a belief in the theory that everyone has a ‘gender identity’.

+#### Does this mean SEEN is reducing people to their biology?

+No!
+SEEN celebrates diversity and freedom.
+We celebrate everything that men and women can be or do, unrestricted by sexist expectations and stereotypes about what men or women should look like, feel or do.
+There is no right way to act or dress as a woman or a man and we strongly resist such regressive expectations.

+We don’t think people should be reduced to a drop down list of identities.
+Instead, we celebrate the immense diversity and difference that men and women can enjoy by just being who they are.

+#### Why does sex even matter?

+It isn’t always necessary to treat men and women differently.
+But sometimes our rights and needs can only be met by offering different or separate treatment, including to, correct disadvantage and encourage participation.
+Maternity rights, health care and sexual orientation are just some examples where sex matters.

+#### What about the dignity and rights of others?

+We respect all our colleagues and their own protected beliefs and characteristics and we support everyone’s existing legal rights in the workplace.
+As with other networks, SEEN seeks only to manifest our protected beliefs in a lawful manner and in accordance with the Civil Service Code.

+SEEN forms part of the valuable diversity within the Civil Service, and we strongly support fairness, [tolerance and pluralism](/posts/2022-11-22-on-tolerance/).
+We want a workplace where colleagues can work in harmony, despite different perspectives.
+We believe this is best achieved through open discussion and respectful dialogue.